ij2872/aspnet-FakeBank/README.md

 While this method works right now, it may lead to bugs in the future if (and when) users are deleted from the database.
 Therefore, a new accountNumber generating method will be implemented at a later date.

+## Progressions
-## Progression 9-11-17
+#### 9-11-17

 <img src="imgs/AppProgress1.0.JPG" >

-## Notes
+#### Notes
-At this moment of progression, Users are able to withdraw and deposit.
-The homepage also allows for the use of Quick cash, an AJax request to the [Transaction Controller](https://github.com/ij2872/aspnet-FakeBank/blob/master/FakeNetBank/Controllers/TransactionController.cs)
+At this moment, Users are able to withdraw and deposit.
+The homepage also allows for the use of Quick cash, with an AJax request to the [Transaction Controller](https://github.com/ij2872/aspnet-FakeBank/blob/master/FakeNetBank/Controllers/TransactionController.cs).
+Balance is viewable and obtained with an Ajax request, on load, to the [api/Customers](https://github.com/ij2872/aspnet-FakeBank/blob/master/FakeNetBank/Controllers/Api/CustomersController.cs) Controller.

+---

+## Author
+   Ivan Jaimes